 If you are in a severe financial crisis, bankruptcy may be your only option.
 Bankruptcy has the potential to offer debtors a new financial life, free from debt.
 However, bankruptcy can have both positive and negative financial ramifications.
-During both the course of your bankruptcy case and for years afterward, the effects of your bankruptcy filing will force you make adjustments in your financial life.
+During both the course of your bankruptcy case and for years afterward, the effects of your bankruptcy filing will force you to make adjustments in your financial life.

 Chapter 7 and Chapter 13 are your two primary bankruptcy options as a consumer debtor.
 The immediate effects of your bankruptcy will vary substantially depending on the chapter you choose.
 If you file Chapter 13, you'll have to repay some or all of your debt over a period as long as five years.
 You begin by submitting a proposed payment plan to the court when you file your case.
 Upon approval, you must begin making monthly payments.

-Filing bankruptcy has the greatest negative effect on your credit score of anything, according to credit reporting agency Experian.
+Filing bankruptcy is one of the worst things you can do to your credit score, dropping it by more than 200 points in some cases.
 However, your score might not decline much, or could possibly even rise, if you file bankruptcy after a long string of delinquencies.
-According to the Fair Isaac Corp., your payment history, which makes up 35 percent of your total FICO score, includes both late payments and public records, such as bankruptcy.
+Your payment history, which makes up 35 percent of your total FICO score, includes both late payments and public records, such as bankruptcy.
 If your score is already trashed due to a spotty payment history, adding a bankruptcy won't make a dramatic difference.
 Since the next largest portion of your credit score is the amount of debt you owe, at 30 percent, the discharge of debt you receive in bankruptcy could actually help this part of your score.